kappelmann/eidi2_repetitorium_tum/README.md

 # EIDI2 Review Course 2016
-This repository is intended for the EIDI2 (Einführung in die Informatik 2) review course 2016 at the Technical University of Munich (TUM).
+This repository is intended for the EIDI2 (Einführung in die Informatik 2) review course 2016 at the Technical University of Munich (TUM) and for succeeding terms.
-Folders with a "sol_" prefix contain the solutions for the respective "students_" folder.

 ###Contact
 kevin.kappelmann@tum.de